3bot/3bot-crypto/README.md

 # Configuration

 In /etc/3bot/config.ini add your worker `SECRET_KEY`.
-This must be set on my.3bot.io as well.
+This must be set on my.3bot.io or your instance as well.

 # Usage

 	import threebot_crypto